 Growth

 Within-species differences in size were not significant at the onset of the experiment.
 After the drought, plants subject to lower levels of competition (calculated from Hegyi indices) showed slightly smaller primary growth than trees under greater competition and slightly larger secondary growth, but these growth differences were not statistically significant (primary p=0.961; secondary p=0.156).
 There was also no significant relationship between gsn and primary or secondary growth in any treatment (primary p=0.304; secondary p=0.272; Fig. 3a).
-Whole tree leaf areas differed significantly by planting group (p<2 e-16).
-There were significant differences in leaf area between all groups except between the intraspecific groups (p<2 e-16; Fig. S5).
+There were significant differences in whole tree leaf areas between all groups except between the intraspecific groups (p<2 e-16; Fig. S5).
 Solo cottonwoods had the largest average leaf areas with a mean of 0.552 m2.
 C-X-C trees averaged 0.457 m2.
 C-C trees averaged 0.425 m2, and C-B cottonwoods had a mean leaf area of 0.137 m2.

 Higher values of gsn were associated with higher midday assimilation rates for all planting groups except C-C, which showed a non-significant negative relationship, although only the C-B relationship was statistically significant (p=0.001).
 Assimilation rates per mol m⁻² s⁻¹ of gsn were highest for C-B trees, followed by solo C, then C-X-C (Fig. 3b).
 To evaluate rates of gsn proportional to daytime stomatal conductance (gsd) rates, gsn measurements were divided by the gsd measurement of the following day.
 This variable was then compared to midday assimilation rates, which resulted in a negative correlation for all planting groups (p<2 e-16; Fig. S6).